rdiez/Tools/MountRamDisk/README.txt

 MountMyRamdiskIfNecessary.sh

-This script creates and mounts a RAM disk (tmpfs) at a fixed location, if not already mounted.
+This script creates and mounts a RAM disk (tmpfs) at the given location with the given maximum size, if not already mounted.

 A RAM disk can dramatically speed-up certain operations, such as building software with many small files.